cdmrsfwb/altivi-project/README.md

 # altivi-project
-Website for Altivi Project OÜ
+A simple static website for Altivi Project OÜ, a construction company